Aligning Frameworks

 Planetary Boundaries Defined

 The Planetary Boundaries are the “safety limits” for Earth’s life-support systems.
 First outlined by Earth System scientists in 2009, the framework tracks how human activity is affecting nine critical processes that keep our planet stable.
-Today, six of the nine boundaries have been crossed, threatening the stability of the natural systems that sustain life.
+Today, seven of the nine boundaries have been crossed, threatening the stability of the natural systems that sustain life.

 Planetary Health intersects with the Planetary Boundaries framework and recognizes that a livable future depends on keeping Earth’s systems within safe limits.